edvardoss/abbrevTexts/README.md

 **Accuracy for "abbrevTexts": 0.8333333 (83%)**

 As you can see , we have received significant improvements in the quality of classification in the test sample.
-Tidytext is a convenient package for a small courpus of texts, but in the case of a large courpus of texts, the "Abbrevitexts" package is also perfectly suitable for preprocessing and normalization and usually gives better accuracy in such specific tasks compared to the traditional approach.
+Tidytext is a convenient package for a small courpus of texts, but in the case of a large courpus of texts, the "AbbrevTexts" package is also perfectly suitable for preprocessing and normalization and usually gives better accuracy in such specific tasks compared to the traditional approach.